Droplr/aws-env/README.md

 $ export DB_PASSWORD=$'SecretPassword'
 ```

+### Optional Flags

+#### --recursive
-You can also pass the `--recursive` flag.
+You can pass the `--recursive` flag.
 When specified, aws-env will recursively fetch parameters starting from the base path specified in
 `AWS_ENV_PATH`.
 For the exported environment variables, any `/` characters from sub-paths will be converted to `_` characters.
 For example:

 With the following parameters: